buckii/we-the-people-wordpress/README.md

 * Better compatibility with WordPress 3.9+ and the TinyMCE changes it brought with it
 * Added ability to limit petition search results to open petitions
 * Added `wethepeople_load_scripts` and `wethepeople_load_styles` filters to easily stop We The People from loading assets in custom themes.
-* WTP will now load additional stylesheets to fix display issues with TwentyTwelve, TwentyThirteen, and TwentyFourteen.
+* WTP will now load additional stylesheets to fix display issues with TwentyTwelve, TwentyThirteen, TwentyFourteen, and TwentyFifteen.

 ### Version 1.1